auth0/docs/articles/client-platforms/angular2/10-customizing-lock.md

   pkgType: 'replace'
 }) %>

 Using Lock is easy, but you may want to customize your login UI.
-There are several options available.
+For that, there are several [customization options](/libraries/lock/v10/customization) available.

 ## Lock Options